matt-harsini/Yelp-Clone/README.md

 # Restaurant Rater

-* Full-stack web application that displays and sorts a list of restaurants with user reviews and ratings.
+Full-stack web application that displays and sorts a list of restaurants with user reviews and ratings.

+## Project Description

 * Database created in PostgreSQL, user interface created using React, and backend created with Express.js
 * Users are authorized to access the application using JSON web token.